 Update On Illinois American Water Sewer System Work In Alton

-ALTON - Illinois American Water has provided another update this week on the work to separate the Alton combined sewer system and install new sanitary sewers.
+ALTON - Illinois American Water’s work to separate the Alton combined sewer system and install new sanitary sewers continues.

-Below is information about the upcoming road closure – Elm Street, between Davis Street and Tibbitt Street, in Alton, is planned to be closed to thru traffic starting on October 4, 2023.

 Get The Latest News!